October 28, 2025

 1. Unreliability = Bugs

 Nowadays, a company's credibility is mostly judged on its website.
 Bad UX design, broken links, complicated purchase process, and flawed navigation are the sources of users' frustration.
 According to clutch.co, users’ primary site frustration is its unreliability.
 54% of users will stop using the site if they find it unreliable.
 And if this problem persists, nearly 63% of visitors will ditch a site permanently.
-Confused users are not likely to convert.
+Confused users are not likely to complete the conversion path.

 Under unreliability, customers might find broken links, 404 errors, and other bugs like non-clickable CTA.
 No one likes to reach a dead-end, especially when they have a purchase intention.
 Each error reduces the company's credibility and is viewed as a red flag.
 There is no doubt that those bugs can only do harm to your business.